 The Better Deal monopoly section homes in on five key industries in particular.
 One of these is indeed the food industry.
 The document points to the “consolidation of six agricultural giants that threaten the safety of food and agriculture in America,” harming the “farmers in rural America [who] struggle to adapt to a declining farm economy,” even calling it a “corporate takeover of the farm industry.”
 Unfortunately, they seem to be referring here only to large agricultural companies, like Monsanto, despite the fact that the same things could easily be said about the meat industry.

 Even the Senate’s most high-profile left-wing senator, Bernie Sanders, has tried to justify his support for the industry, stating that he “stood with farmers.”
 Yet this industry evidently does not feel the same way about its workers.
-And it is also the industry, not vegans and vegetarians, which has foisted upon us all the unseemly decision between partaking in their abhorrent racket or avoiding meat altogether.
-So as George Bernard Shaw once quipped, “While we ourselves are the living graves of murdered beasts, how can we expect any ideal conditions on this earth?”
+And it is also the industry, not vegans and vegetarians, which has foisted upon us all the unseemly decision between partaking in their racket or avoiding meat altogether.
+So as George Bernard Shaw once quipped, perhaps only slightly dramatically, “While we ourselves are the living graves of murdered beasts, how can we expect any ideal conditions on this earth?”
 Although life under Trump is anything but “ideal,” I can think of no better time than now to think big and look firmly, and boldly, ahead.